phalcon-orphanage/docs/docs/en/environments-docker.md

 <a name='troubleshooting-full-reset'></a>
 ### Full reset
-To reset all containers, delete all data (mysql, elasticsearch, etc.) but not your project files in application/ folder:
+To reset all containers, delete all data (mysql, elasticsearch, etc.) but not your project files in `application` folder:

 ```bash
 docker-compose stop